 CMS issued recommendations on postponing non-essential surgeries/procedures, stating that decisions will be made at the local level by the clinician, patient, hospital, and state and local health departments.
-CMS has also issued guidance on resuming non-emergency care (see also CDPH guidelines for resuming services).
+CMS has also issued guidance on resuming non-emergency care (see also CDPH guidelines for resuming services and joint guidance from the American College of Surgeons, American Society of Anesthesiologists, Association of perioperative Registered Nurses, and American Hospital Association).